 - Process group therapy with therapist leadership to ensure goal orientation and skill-building

 A significant emphasis must be on relapse prevention.
-When you graduate from the rehab program, you’ll most likely return home.
+You’ll most likely return home when you graduate from the rehab program.
 Some people in recovery choose to live alone.
 You need to learn how to structure your day to avoid boredom since you no longer plan activities around drugs.

-What is psychodynamic therapy, if not an opportunity to make significant and lasting changes in your life?
-You don’t have to allow a drug abuse habit to dictate your life’s choices any longer.
+What is psychodynamic therapy, if not an opportunity, to make significant and lasting changes in your life?
+You don’t have to have substance use disorder to dictate your life’s choices any longer.
 It’s time to take back control.
 Reach out for help to therapists at the Santé Center for Healing by calling 866.238.3154 now.